 Then I had a revelation!

-Initially, when I knew I need to write this Article, I'd decided in my mind that THIS important leadership skill was " a boring skill."
-That while I knew it was important, it was "just uninteresting..."
+When I knew I needed to write this Article, I decided that THIS important leadership skill was " a boring skill."
+That while I knew it was necessary, it was "just uninteresting..."

-Then it hit me while I was walking my dog!
-I'm having a hard time writing this article NOT because it's "boring" or "uninteresting" - I'm struggling because THIS is the Skill I struggle with the most!
+Then it hit me.
+I'm having a hard time writing this article, NOT because it's "boring" or "uninteresting" - I'm struggling because THIS is the Skill I need to work on the most!